-Significant unobservable input data in the fair value measurement of derivates are the CDS rating shift factor and historic volatilities.
+Significant unobservable input data in the fair value measurement of these derivatives are the rating of the loan and historic volatilities.
 Details concerning the sensitivity of historic volatilities are permissibly not given, as the historic volatilities are not calculated by the company itself, but are based on original market transactions.
-Significant changes in the CDS rating shift factor result in a significantly higher or lower fair value.
-As part of the sensitivity analysis, the CDS rating shift factor was stressed by being moved up and down a level.
-An imputed change in the CDS rating shift factor has not resulted in a change in the fair values of CDS in Level 3.
+Significant changes in the ratings result in a significantly higher or lower fair value.
+As part of the sensitivity analysis, the rating was stressed by being moved up and down a level.
+Accordingly an imputed change would result in a rating change in the fair value of the derivatives in Level 3 of ≤ 0.8 million (≤ 0 million).

-Significant unobservable data in the fair value measurement of loans is the internal rating.
+A significant unobservable input parameter in the fair value measurement of loans is the internal rating.
 Significant changes in this input parameter result in a significantly higher or lower fair value.
 As part of the sensitivity analysis, the rating was moved up and down one class.
-Accordingly an imputed change in the parameter has not resulted in a significant change in the fair value of the loans in Level 3.
+Accordingly an imputed change in the parameter has resulted in a change in the fair value of the loans in Level 3 of \in 0.8 million).